mazxaxz/gravity-engine/README.md

 | **ag** | Constant of the gravity acceleration, Earth have ~9.81.
 You can try other planets for example Mars - 3.71 (+ Rho = 0.02) |

 ## Acknowledgements
-Since, I know no one is reading this documentation, I would like to thank to myself for writing these lines of text knowing it won't help anybody.
-Pozdro
+Since, I know no one is reading this documentation, I would like to thank to myself for writing these lines of text despite knowing it won't help anybody.
+Nice work Adrian